Should I invest my money or save it?

 You’re a high earner and can use specific types of investment to give you tax relief

-Saving your money could be a good option if...
+Stashing your money in a savings account could be a good option if...

 You may need quick access to your cash.
 You’ll need an easy access savings account, for example